Expressions and Keys

 When loading orientations from an external file, use file(<file_name>[,des=<descriptor>])

-where the orientation descriptor is among those listed above and is rodrigues:active
+where the orientation descriptor is among those listed above and is rodrigues:passive

 by default.